spoulson/Itinerary/README.markdown

  - Does not perform timezone interpretation or computation.
 All date/times are timezone agnostic.

 ### Why use Itinerary?
- - Lightweight:  Stateless; Lazily generate events on demand.
+ - Lightweight, stateless, lazily generate events on demand.
  - You need to integrate a cron-like scheduler into your app.
+ - You already use a scheduler, like Quartz.NET, but need more powerful scheduling logic.
  - You need to logically describe arbitrary or complex recurrance patterns.
- - You need to forecast timed events from known recurrance patterns.
+ - You need to forecast scheduled timed events.
  - You need to store the recurrance logic (not the events) for later reuse.

 ### How do I get started using Itinerary?